Do you love fried fish but don’t want a mess on your stove, then this blackened snapper on the grill recipe is for you!

 - 1/2 teaspoon cayenne (use less if preferred)

 - Preheat grill for high heat.
-Once it comes up to temp place skillet on the grill.
+Once it comes up to temp place the cast-iron skillet on the grill.

 - Combine seasonings and spread out on to a large plate.
-Dredge fillets into blackening spices.
-Season both sides and set onto a clean dry plate or pan.
+Dredge fillets into blackening spices; season both sides and set onto a clean dry plate or cutting board.

 - Add olive oil and butter to heated skillet and wait for it to smoke a bit.
-Carefully place fish into pan and cook for 4-5 minutes side, depending on thickness.
+Carefully place seasoned fish into pan and cook for 4-5 minutes side, depending on thickness.
 Be very careful turning the fillets as fish can be quite delicate and prone to breaking.
-Reduce heat to medium if needed.
+Adjust heat if needed.

-- One internal temperature of fillets reach 145 degrees F., remove fish from pan and place onto a paper towel lined dish.
+- One internal temperature of fillets reach 145 degrees F., remove fish from pan and place onto a wire rack over a baking sheet.
 Serve with lemon wedges and your favorite sides.